chinmayhegde/introml-notes-sp2020/pages/lecture6_notes.md

 For any given dataset and a separator $w$, define the *margin* as the minimum projection distance between any data point to the hyperplane $\langle w,x \rangle = 0$ i.e.,

 $$
 \gamma = \arg \min_{i \in 1,\ldots, n} | \langle w, x_i \rangle | .
 $$

 The optimal separator is defined as the vector $w_*$ that maximizes $\gamma$ over all valid separators.
-Without loss of generality, assume that the Euclidean norm of $w_*$ is 1 (else, the minimum is not well defined).
+Without loss of generality, assume that its Euclidean norm is 1 (else, the minimum is not well defined).

 We prove that the perceptron will terminate after at most $T = 1/\gamma^2$ updates.